-Flavor profiles and tasting notes accompany each bottle, and the online resources are a real strength, with helpful, down-to-earth information on “how to properly taste and evaluate a bourbon,” “bourbon production techniques” and “distilleries around the U.S.” All told, it’s a simple, straightforward, no-frills club that focuses on gift-giving with options like the three-bottle gift pack.
+Each bottle comes with details on flavor profiles and tasting notes associated with your order.
+However, if you are wanting more details on the subject they offer additional online resources with helpful down-to-earth information.
+All told, it’s a simple, straightforward, no-frills club that focuses on gift-giving with options like the three-bottle gift pack.

-Why We Chose It: The Pour More team prioritizes exploration and education with aplomb.
+Why You Should Try It: The Pour More team prioritizes exploration and education with poise.